There are three parties to a Bill of Exchange, and thus, Kenya is no exception in every country.

 - Firstly, it must be in writing.

-Parties Involved In A Bill Of Exchange
+Parties Involved In A Bill Of Exchange Explained

-The drawer is the person who writes the bill.
-In essence, it could be understood that the drawer is the creditor.
-A creditor is a person to whom an amount of money is owed.
+The Drawer is the person who writes the Bill.
+In essence, it could be understood that the Drawer is the creditor, and a creditor is a person to whom an amount of money is owed.

-The drawee is the person to whom the bill is sent.
-The drawee receives the bill with all details written on it.
-The details includes, the amount of money to be paid, the date to pay, and the person to pay to (the Payee).
+The Drawee is the person to whom the Bill is sent.
+The Drawee receives the Bill with all details written on it.
+The details include the amount of money to be paid, the date to pay, and the person to pay to (the Payee).